 7. Use a rewards or cash back credit card

-The NEA Cash Rewards Credit Card offers members a special bonus after spending at least $500 on purchases in the first 90 days after opening a new account.
-Plus, you’ll earn 3% CASH BACK in the CATEGORY OF YOUR CHOICE: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings.
+With the NEA® Customized Cash Rewards Visa Signature® credit card, you’ll earn 3% cash back in the CATEGORY OF YOUR CHOICE: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings.
 You’ll automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.

 Before your trip, use your card for everyday purchases and then stash your cash-back rewards into your savings account.
 Then during your trip, charge your vacation expenses to the card and be rewarded for the dollars spent.
 To avoid going into debt, only spend what you can afford and pay your balance off in full every month.